 Glass Bags by Julie Brookman is essentially a study of manmade and human-introduced environmental problems.
 The images she composes instantly become simultaneously beautiful and loathsome.

-2,289 clicks in 162 w
+Research: 2,531 clicks in 268 w